 What is ferumoxytol?

-Ferumoxytol is used to treat iron deficiency anemia in people with chronic kidney disease.
-Anemia is a lack of red blood cells caused by having too little iron in the body.
+Ferumoxytol is an iron replacement product that is used in adults used to treat iron deficiency anemia (IDA), which is low red blood cells caused by a lack of iron in the body.

 Ferumoxytol may also be used for purposes not listed in this medication guide.